boldbi/bold-bi-docs/docs/resource-migration/migrate-dashboards-online.md

    For non-master sites, [external site publish](/resource-migration/migrate-dashboards-online/#external-site) dialog will be shown directly.
 Also, publish the dashboard to the internal sites using the external site publish option for the non-master sites.

-   > **NOTE:** Master site is the first created site during startup in Bold BI, and all other sites are considered non-master sites.
-Publish dashboard support is not available in Cloud Analytics Server.
+   > **NOTE:** The master site is the first site created during startup in Bold BI, and later you can set any other sites as the master site.

 ## Internal site